SteGG200/test_generator/README.md

 **Requirements tool**:
 - python 3.8+

-Optionally, you can create a virtual environment for project by using `virtualenv` or `venv` before installation step.
+You can optionally create a virtual environment for project by using `virtualenv` or `venv` before installation step.

 Installation dependencies:
 ```bash